Clan Crawford

 Clan Crawford is a Scottish clan of the Scottish Lowlands.
 The clan is of Scandinavian and Anglo-Saxon origin.
-Since the early 18th century a belief has been held by some historians that the clan had Norman origins.
+There was in the early 18th century a mistaken belief that the clan had Norman origins.
 While historically recognised as a clan by the Court of the Lord Lyon, it is now an armigerous clan as it no longer has a chief.
 The last chief was Hugh Ronald George Craufurd, who sold his land (Auchenames, Crosbie and other estates) and moved to Canada in 1904.
-He died in Calgary in 1942, leaving no male heirs.
+He died in Calgary in 1942, leaving three male heirs.